miccl/MMM-Random-local-image/README.md

 <!-- prettier-ignore-end -->

-**Notes**:
+## Notes

-- _Large photo directories_:
+### Large photo directories

 If your photoDir contains many images, the initial load time might increase.
 To address this, use selectFromSubdirectories to load images from a randomly selected subdirectory.

-  You can organize images in folders (e.g., by year) for better structure and display the origin using the property `showAdditionalInformation`.
+You can organize images in folders (e.g., by year) for better structure and display the origin using the property `showAdditionalInformation` (shown in the example video).

-## Transferring Images to Your MagicMirror
+### Transferring images to your MagicMirror

 Here are a few ways to upload photos to your MagicMirror:

-### A) Direct copy
+#### A) Direct copy

 Copy files directly to your MagicMirror system, for example, using a USB drive or downloading files from the web.

-### B) NFS
+#### B) NFS

 Sync files using NFS.
 Configure a mounting point in /etc/fstab: